 When you consistently practice these three steps, you’ll definitely see meltdowns lessen in duration and frequency.
 But something even better happens, too.
 Approaching a tantrum in this way allows you to stay strong and calm in the moment, instead of responding out of your own frustration, impatience, and stress.
 That means instead of feeling guilty for losing it on your toddler, you’ll feel proud, confident, and capable.
 High five!

 These three steps come from our guaranteed-to-squash-those-tantrums technique called BREATHE, which you’ll learn when you take our online course, Winning the Toddler Stage.
 Inside the course, you’ll find a variety of scripts for every possible meltdown your toddler might have, so you’ll know EXACTLY what to say and do.
-It’s truly the ONLY course you need to help your 1- to 6-year-old become an emotionally healthy, resilient, compassionate human.
+It’s the essential course you need to help your 1- to 6-year-old become an emotionally healthy, resilient, compassionate human.

 Go from enduring the toddler stage to enjoying it.
 No, SERIOUSLY!
 Check out Winning the Toddler Stage.